EduardoAraujoB/myapi/README.md

 my first node api with express and MongoDB

-This is a sample project on node js be maked a one Api Rest, with NoSQL database.
+This is a project on node js maked on a Api Rest, with NoSQL database.

 The database used is MongoDB, and is used mongoose for ORM on this database.

-This project have a local Api Using express.
+This project have a local Api using express.